 - How are accessibility bugs prioritized in the vendor’s Service Level Agreement (SLA)?

 - What accessibility requests has the vendor received from others and how were those requests handled?
 (Note: There may confidentiality and non-disclosure agreements that prohibit the vendor from sharing all or part of this information.)

 13.5 Schedule an Accessibility Demonstration

 - Ask for an accessibility demonstration.
 This is something that can happen during the market research and request for information stage, or at the time proposals are being reviewed.
 Key to the success of an accessibility demonstration is having participation of people with disabilities, from your own workforce or outside organizations.
 Involve your employee resource group or connect with local disability rights organizations.
-Some national and international organizations that can assist with locating people with disabilities to help with usability and accessibility testing and demonstrations are listed here.
+Some national and international organizations that can assist with locating people with disabilities to help with usability and accessibility testing and demonstrations are listed here (External link).

 - Go over the Accessible Procurement Policy for Workplace Tools in detail.

 - Develop a checklist for finalists’ meetings and bidder conferences that will capture responses to the accessibility information collected.

 14 Integrate VPAT information and Processes